 Can i use Capoeira for self defence?

 Absolutely!
 The beauty and fluidity of Capoeira is certainly impressive and might appear as a dance however it was, without a doubt developed as form of martial art and self-defence.
 The basic movements of Capoeira were used by slaves to fight their way to freedom against armed guards in colonial times.
 While modern Capoeira has evolved over the years with acrobatic movements added to it to make it into a flowing game, its potential for attack and defence has not been diminished.
-Many parents sign up their children for Capoeira classes because they not only learn an art of self-defence but also undertake a fun, social and extremely engaging activity.
+Many parents sign up their children for Capoeira classes because they are not only learning an art of self-defence but also participate in a fun, social and extremely engaging activity.